AlibabaCloudDocs/arms/intl.en-US/Product Overview/What is ARMS?.md

 ## Application Monitoring

 ARMS Application Monitoring is an application performance management \(APM\) service.
 To monitor an application, you only need to install the ARMS agent.
 You do not need to modify the code of the application.
-The ARMS agent helps you identify abnormal and slow API operations, view request parameters, and detect system bottlenecks.
+The ARMS agent helps you identify abnormal or slow API operations, view request parameters, and detect system bottlenecks.
 This improves the efficiency of online troubleshooting.

 **Note:** The asterisk \(\*\) indicates that [Tracing Analysis](/intl.en-US/Product Introduction/What is Tracing Analysis?.md) must be activated.